-M. Main Street infill strategies illustrative sketch plan.
-This sketch plan provides one possible set of design solutions for infill development, which was included in the 2017 Comprehensive Plan Update as an illustration of planning principles for the Central Main Street District.
+Metal, glass, or canvas-type awnings and canopies may encroach up to 6 feet over the sidewalk above 7 feet K. Main Street infill strategies illustrative sketch plan.
+This sketch plan provides one possible set of design solutions for infill Development with parking to the rear, which was included in the 2017 Comprehensive Plan Update as an illustration of planning principles for the Central Main Street District.
+The Plan also recommended the provision of periodic pocket parks or plazas and transit shuttle stops to be coordinated with new development projects and civic uses (see pages 61-67).

-Figure 18-9: Central Main Street Infill Strategies and Illustrative Sketch Plan
+Figure 18-8: Central Main Street Infill Strategies and Illustrative Sketch Plan